-- Explain that students will be participating in their deliberation during this class.
-Refer to the norms set by the students during the previous lesson and remind them of their responsibility to both follow and help others adhere to these guidelines. - 2.
+Explain that students will be participating in their deliberation during this class.
+Refer to the norms set by the students during the previous lesson and remind them of their responsibility to both follow and help others adhere to these guidelines.

 Review the roles of both the students and the teacher.
 Explain that the role of the teacher is to facilitate the conversation.
 This means the teacher's role is to ensure the deliberation runs well, but the teacher is a neutral participant and will not add opinions to the conversation.
-Students, however, will be active participants, sharing their ideas and concerns as they work together to find a common-ground solution.
+Students will be active participants.